wang-q/genomes/groups/Trichoderma.md

     * `misplaced.tsv`
     * `remove.list`
 * The parameters of `n50.sh` should be determined by the distribution of the description statistics
-* `collect.sh` generates a file of type `.csv`, which is intended to be opened by spreadsheet software.
+* `collect.sh` generates a file of type `.tsv`, which is intended to be opened by spreadsheet software.
 * `finish.sh` generates the following files
     * `omit.lst` - no annotations
-    * `collect.pass.csv` - passes the n50 check
+    * `collect.pass.tsv` - passes the n50 check
     * `pass.lst` - passes the n50 check
     * `rep.lst` - representative or reference strains
     * `counts.tsv`